nViso/Caffe-mini/README.md

 This Caffe Mini is based on the Caffe version 0.99 from https://github.com/BVLC/caffe, so the caffe.proto file is different from the latest one.
 In order to run this Caffe, make sure your .prototxt file and weights file (the caffe model) is the same format as the version 0.99.
 As the model changes since Caffe 0.999, V0 Caffe can not test the model trained with Caffe newer than version 0.99.

 In order to solve this problem, I write a code called downgrade_proto.cpp, which could transfer simple v2 model to v0 model (like lenet), both prototxt and the binary weights.
 As the Caffe is complicated, I only consider several widely used layers and fields, it may fail to transfer some complex networks if it contains the layers I don't add in the code.
 You can add these layers by yourself, it is quited simple.
+So far, it supports most layers but it could miss some prarameters which don't exist in the v0 caffe.proto (for the layers don't exist in v0 caffe model, I just copy the type and bottom and top information, as they are not the padding layers, so in most case it doesn't affect the performance), if you face some problems, please check this.

 ## How to downgrade V2 model to V0